-- According to the Destinations of Leavers from Higher Education survey, postgraduate students are more likely to be employed than their undergraduate counterparts (this will vary from subject to subject of course).
-The survey also found that postgraduates are more likely to be in professional-level employment.
+- According to the higher education graduate outcomes statistics provided by the Higher Education Statistics Agency (HESA), postgraduate students are more likely to be employed than their undergraduate counterparts (this will vary from subject to subject of course).

 Not only does a masters give you a greater understanding of your subject, it equips you with a number of other skills valued in the workplace:

 - team work

 - enthusiasm and commitment to your work

 - intellectual rigour.